supertokens/supertokens-auth-react/examples/with-thirdpartyemailpassword/README.md

 -   Change the `websitePort` or `websiteDomain` values in `api-server.js`
 -   Change the `websitePort` or `websiteUrl` values in `src/App.js`

-## Providers credentials

-The demo is currently configured with development OAuth credentials for Google and Github.
-These keys are to be used for testing purposes and you should use your own keys for production.

-Please refer to the corresponding documentations to get your **client IDs** and **client secrets** for each of the providers you want to integrate with:<br/>

--   <a href="https://developers.google.com/identity/sign-in/web/sign-in#create_authorization_credentials" rel="noopener noreferrer" target="_blank" >Google</a> (authorisation callback URL: `http://localhost:3000/auth/callback/google`)
--   <a href="https://docs.github.com/en/developers/apps/creating-an-oauth-app" rel="noopener noreferrer" target="_blank" >Github</a> (authorisation callback URL: `http://localhost:3000/auth/callback/github`)

-You can now set your provider's **client ID** and **client secret** in `api-server.js`

 ## Project structure & Parameters

 -   The frontend code is located in the `src` folder.